jjohn7luc/Python_Pipeline_Project/README.md

 The pipeline only runs under the assumption the file names for these transcriptomes are in the following format:
 `SRRXXXXXXX_1.fastq.gz / SRRXXXXXXX_1.fastq.gz`

-The following command will allow you to download the transcriptomes if you do not have it already and write them into a `/full_data` directory.
+The following command will allow you to download the transcriptomes if you do not have it already and write them into a directory named `/full_data`.
 ```bash
 ./HCMV_donor_download
 ```

 ## Sample Data

-A condensed version of the transcriptomes, which contains only 10,000 reads per fastq file is available for use in the `data`.
+A condensed version of the transcriptomes, which contains only 10,000 reads per fastq file is available for use in the `data` directory provided in this repo.
 This dataset is ideal for testing the entire pipeline quickly.

 ## Running the Pipeline